 How is the Polar Analytics App rated on the Shopify App Store?

-4.8 out of 5 stars across roughly 110 reviews, with the "Built for Shopify" badge.
+4.8 out of 5 stars across 109 reviews (97% 5-star).
+As of mid-2026 the listing no longer carries the "Built for Shopify" badge.
 Positive reviews consistently call out customer support and data unification; negative reviews most often cite price and mobile UX limitations.

 Does the Polar Analytics Shopify App support Printify and Printful?